JUNO’S PATH TO JUPITER

 Since there are no filling stations in space, Juno has to carry enough fuel for its entire trip.

-Aboard Juno, there are also 12 thrusters that fire bursts of hydrazine to adjust its rotation and orientation in space.
-In addition, Juno has two tanks of liquid helium, which provide pressure to the fuel lines, allowing the propellants to flow.
+Aboard Juno, there are also 12 thrusters that fire bursts of hydrazine for smaller adjustments or maintenance of its trajectory, to adjust its rotation and to adjust its orientation in space.
+Juno also has two tanks of liquid helium used to pressurize the tank, allowing the propellants to flow.